Gas Station Small Business Loan

 Review your offer

 Your patience has paid off and you have an offer on the table.
 How did the lender arrive at the offer and what are the implications?
-The lender uses your financial statements to determine a loan size suitable for you.
+The lender uses your financial statements to determine a gas station business loan size suitable for you.
 The offer you receive includes an APR and an interest rate -both are based on your Credit Score.

 Interest Rate vs. APR

 The APR gives you a better picture.
 This figure gives you the yearly average amount of the total interest payable on your loan, inclusive of fees and service charges.
-You’re likely to pay more on a loan with low interest rates and high service fees, than on a loan with a higher interest rate and low service fees.
+You’re likely to pay more on a loan with low interest rates and high service fees, than on a gas station business loan with a higher interest rate and low service fees.